idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Visit the Court Record Custodian

 To make in-person record requests, interested persons may visit the office of the court clerk during official working hours.
-Ideally, requestors must schedule each visit to the courthouse to ensure that any required resources and personnel will be available.
-Most requestors may self serve using the public-access computer terminals available at most courthouses.
+Ideally, requesters may need to schedule each visit to the courthouse to ensure that any required resources and personnel will be available.
+Most requestors may self-serve using the public-access computer terminals available at most courthouses.
 However, if the requestor requires confidential and/or certified records, the court clerk will process the search and authenticate the document.
 To proceed with the search, the requester is usually required to complete an implication indicating the required information as well as the personal and contact details of the requesting party.

 Provide Identification and Fee Requirements